 - Open the tailgate.
-Pull out the covers by carefully prying on the edge with a small flat-tipped screwdriver. - Use a Phillips-head screwdriver to remove the taillight assembly mounting screw under each cover. - Pull the taillight assembly out of the body by sliding it backward.
+Release the covers by inserting a flat-tip screwdriver into the slot until the cover bows slightly.
+Then pivot the screwdriver 90° and pull it straight out of the slot. - Use a Phillips-head screwdriver to remove the taillight assembly mounting screw under each cover.

-Determine which of the two bulbs is burned out: stop/taillight/side marker light or turn signal light.
+- Pull the taillight assembly out of the body by sliding it backward. - Determine which of the two bulbs is burned out: stop/taillight/side marker light or turn signal light.

-- 5. Remove the socket by turning it one-quarter turn counterclockwise. - Pull the bulb straight out of its socket.
-Push the new bulb straight into the socket until it bottoms. - Reinstall the socket into the light assembly by turning it clockwise until it locks. - 8.
-Test the lights to make sure the new bulb is working. - When reinstalling the taillight assembly, align and pop the snap fasteners in place.
+- 5. Remove the socket by turning it one-quarter turn counterclockwise. - 6.
+Pull the bulb straight out of its socket - Push the new bulb straight into the socket until it bottoms. - 7.
+Reinstall the socket into the light assembly by turning it clockwise until it locks. - 8.
+Test the lights to make sure the new bulb is working. - 9.
+When reinstalling the taillight assembly, align and pop the snap fasteners in place.
 Tighten the two mounting screws and reinstall the covers in place.